The Country Bunny and the Little Gold Shoes: Plot

-The book is the story of Cottontail, a small, brown mother bunny who aspires to be an Easter bunny, which, in this telling, is a highly competitive position for which only five bunnies are selected each year.
-She applies, only to be scorned by the elite Easter bunnies, "big white bunnies who lived in fine houses" who tell her to "go back to the country and eat a carrot."
+The book is the story of Cottontail, a small, brown mother bunny who aspires to be an Easter Bunny, which, in this telling, is a highly competitive position for which only five bunnies are selected each year.
+As a young bunny, she confidently announces that one day she will become an Easter bunny, only to be scorned by the elite Easter bunnies, "big white bunnies who lived in fine houses" who tell her to "go back to the country and eat a carrot."